 The history of the earliest contact between the peoples of Europe and the Indigenous cultures of the Americas produced some of the most historically important and rare pieces of cartography ever created.
 The Nahuatl and Mixtec cultures of Mexico made maps unlike those of Europeans, and used a complex combination of hieroglyphs, iconography, and land measurement to produce beautiful examples of cartography that are at once histories, legal documents, and ethnobotanical records.
-This series of three seminars will introduce participants to the materials, language, and the artists who made three of the most important of these cartographic histories to survive from the sixteenth century—the Oztoticpac Lands Map, the Codex Quetzalecatzin, and the Huexotzinco Codex—all of which are in the collections of the Library of Congress.
+This series of three seminars introduced participants to the materials, language, and the artists who made three of the most important of these cartographic histories to survive from the sixteenth century—the Oztoticpac Lands Map, the Codex Quetzalecatzin, and the Huexotzinco Codex—all of which are in the collections of the Library of Congress.

-Part 1: Wednesday, 27 May. ”Is it true that one lives on the earth?
-A cartographer’s view of the Oztoticpac Lands Map”
+Part 1: “Is it true that one lives on the earth?
+A cartographer’s view of the Oztoticpac Lands Map” 27 May 2020

-Part 2: Monday, 1 June.
-“Land and Symbol: Reading the Mixtec-Puebla Mapa [Codex] Quetzalecatzin”
+Part 2: “Land and Symbol: Reading the Mixtec-Puebla Mapa [Codex] Quetzalecatzin” 1 June 2020

 Part 3: “The Amatl of Cortes: Papers, Plants & the Complex Manuscript History of the Huexotzinco Codex” 3 June 2020

 Although the bibliography surrounding the subject of these short seminars is extensive, these are a few of the books John Hessler would recommend for anyone who wants to go further into these indigenous documents, their authors, and their histories and materials.

 Boone, Elizabeth Hill.
 Stories in Red and Black: Pictorial Histories of the Aztecs and Mixtecs.
 Austin: University of Texas Press, 2000.